ayushijamicrosoft/llm-eval-cicd/README.md

 2. Pick up the **instance_results.jsonl** file and copy paste the contents into a **instance_results.json** file.
 3. Locally, convert this **instance_results.json** file into **converted_data.jsonl** file by running the python file **format_output.py** from this GitHub Repo.
 4. Now, upload this **converted_data.jsonl** file to the Azure AI Foundry > Evaluation > Create New Evaluation.
-5. In Azur AI Studio Evals - you can choose which evals you want to reflect.Additionally, Azure ML studio has those same details as well.
+5. In Azure AI Studio Evals - you can choose which evals you want to reflect.Additionally, Azure ML studio has those same details as well.

 ### List of Files to use.
 1. To run the end to end flow: **EndtoEndAgentEvaluation.py**
 2. To convert the logs in Azure ML Studio to Azure AI Evals results: **format_output.py**
 3. To run the workflows: **.github/.workflows/**

 #### Experimental Files:
 Files present in the Experimental-Files/* folder